Strong field gravitational lensing of particles by a black-bounce-Schwarzschild black hole: Conclusions and discussion

 \section{Conclusions and discussion}

 In this work, we have studied the strong deflection gravitational lensing of neutral massive particles induced by a black-bounce-Schwarzschild black hole.
 On the basis of the equations of motion of a timelike particle, we have obtained the expressions for the equation and radius of the particle sphere.
 This particle sphere equation is found to be consistent with the equation of the photon sphere of the regular spacetime, in the special case where the initial velocity $w$ of the particle reaches the speed of light.
 A subsequent derivation of the black-bounce-Schwarzschild deflection angle of a massive particle in the strong field limit has been performed.
 The main strong-deflection observables of the lensed relativistic images of a pointlike particle source, including the angular radius of the particle sphere, the angular separation between the first image and the packed other ones of the particle source, and the magnitude difference resulted from the conversion of the ratio of their magnifications (or fluxes), have also been achieved.
 Additionally, we have formulated the velocity effects, resulted from the deviation of $w$ from light speed, on the strong-field lensing observables of the relativistic light-source images and on the strong field limit parameters of the lightlike scenario in the regular geometry.
+The impact of the spacetime bounce on the Schwarzschild strong-deflection lensing observables of the images of a massive-particle emission source, as well as on the strong deflection limit coefficients of the timelike case, has also been considered.